 Neil Parish, chairman of the Commons Environment, Food and Rural Affairs select committee, in October 2015 accused the European Commission of “prevaricating” and giving European farmers an “unfair advantage” by allowing them to flout an EU ban on ‘sow stalls’.

 The stalls, which keep sows caged so they cannot move during their pregnancy, can cut farmers’ costs but were banned for cruelty reasons in the UK in 1999 and in the rest of the EU from the start of 2013.
-But more than two years on, six EU countries are still officially non-compliant.
+But more than several years on, six EU countries are still officially non-compliant.

 The Telegraph reported that Dr Joyce D’Silva, ambassador for campaign group Compassion in World Farming, said it believed the countries failing to comply were France, Belgium, Cyprus, Greece, Finland and Slovenia.